DNS-Accountants

 What is a dividend?

-It is very important for a company to comply with the law while deciding on the dividend payout policy and it is advisable to hold a board meeting so that everybody is in agreement of the declaration and it must record the minutes of the meeting for its future reference.
+It is very important for a company to comply with the law while deciding on the dividend policy and it is advisable to hold board meetings so that everybody is in agreement of the declaration and it is recorded the minutes of the meeting for future reference.

 DNS-Accountants